lily-osp/Quargi/code/Esp32/remote_module/Readme.md

 - **LED Blink Sequence**
   - The onboard LED will blink according to the last two segments of the IP address upon successful WiFi connection, repeating the sequence twice for clarity.

+### mDNS host
+- easy access to the web ui.
+  - using the mDns at `http://quargi-remote.local`.
+  - using the device ip address.

 ## Technical Specifications

 ### Hardware Requirements